407-610-2417

 HubSpot content marketing example

-Other content types that can drive more subscriptions for product companies are use cases and case studies.
-These are great because they show how your software solves real-life problems.
+Another content type that can drive more subscriptions for product companies is case studies.
+These are great because they show how your software solves real-life problems and how other clients have already benefited from it.

 Let’s see how Asana does it.
-In their case study with Zoom, they show how using Asana saved the company 133 weeks per year.
-It’s a practical, relatable way to show potential customers what’s possible with their software:
+In their case study with Zoom, they mention how using Asana saved the company 133 weeks per year.
+It’s a practical way to show potential customers what’s possible with their software:

 zoom and asana case study

-Finally, you can test the waters with other popular content formats like podcasts or expert roundups.
-It’s a great way to connect with your audience on a personal level and share your expertise, personal stories, and valuable insights.
+Finally, you can test the waters with newer formats like showing up on relevant podcasts.
+It’s a great way to connect with your audience on a personal level and talk about your first-hand expertise.

 shopify podcast